GChristensen/NewsBlurMod/README.md

 * Enlarged preview images in the grid mode, changed content position of the images to "contain" instead of "fill".
 * New dark theme.
-* The discovery dropdown is hidden.
+* The discovery dropdown is hidden, the discover feed indexing is disabled.
 * Single click on unread count to mark as read.
 *  NewsBlurMod could seamlessly be used with [Feedxcavator](https://github.com/GChristensen/feedxcavator) because Websub is enabled by default, throttling of websub pushes is turned off,